U.S. declines to name China currency manipulator

 “We will continue to press the Korean authorities to limit their foreign exchange interventions to the exceptional circumstances of disorderly market conditions,” the report said.

-Additional reporting by Ben Blanchard in BEIJING; Editing by James Dalgleish & Kim Coghill
+Reporting by Anna Yukhananov, additional reporting by Doug Palmer; Editing by James Dalgleish and Dan Grebler